 The provision of a CDM-failure body would be mandatory for obtaining DV.
-Hence, up to now CDM seems not to meet the authority-demanded DV-requirements regarding the statistically reduced design strength R and regarding the relationship $\sigma \sim R \cdot Eff$, which is valid in the linear elastic and in the non-linear regime.
+Hence, up to now CDM seems not to meet the authority-demanded DV-requirements regarding the statistically reduced design strength R and regarding the relationship $\sigma \sim R \cdot Eff$ , which is valid in the linear elastic and in the non-linear regime.

-- Stiffness decay CDM model parameters are difficult to apply - The 'stress-man' will not understand that at maximum load, which is at the strength point, the sum of micro-damage does not approach 100%. - The author could not sort out a consistent procedure that might be used in design verification.
-A clear derivation of the maximum micro-damage values seems to be missing. - How is the interaction of the damage portions in 3D-CDM solved? - Stiffness decay CDM model parameters are difficult to apply - Looking at 'well analyzing', which requires well-mapping of the stress-strain behavior in the hardening domain, one should always remember the scatter of the measured curves.
+- \ Stiffness decay CDM model parameters are difficult to apply - \ The 'stress-man' will not understand that at maximum load, which is at the strength point, the sum of micro-damage does not approach 100%. - \ The author could not sort out a consistent procedure that might be used in design verification.
+A clear derivation of the maximum micro-damage values seems to be missing. - \ How is the interaction of the damage portions in 3D-CDM solved? - \ Stiffness decay CDM model parameters are difficult to apply - \ Looking at 'well analyzing', which requires well-mapping of the stress-strain behavior in the hardening domain, one should always remember the scatter of the measured curves.

-Engineer's question, regarding above body text:
+Engineer's question, regarding the body text above:

-Is it possible to provide the engineer with similar design verification information when using microdamage quantities D_i ?
+"Is it possible in future to provide the engineer the necessary design verification data when using microdamage quantities $D_i$ ?"